owaspsamm/website/content/en/blog/addressing-log4j-vulnerabilities-with-samm.md

 ### Verification | Security Testing

 The aim [here](/model/verification/security-testing/) is to uncover weaknesses in the organization’s applications through both automated and manual tests.
-Through this practice we should be able to determine whether the software running in the organization is vulnerable to, in this case, Log4Shell.
+Implementing this practice, we should be able to determine whether the software running in the organization is vulnerable to, in this case, Log4Shell.
+You can focus on breadth through application scans to identify issues, and you can use static code analysis, for example, for a more in-depth approach.
 A practical example is to use the [OWASP ZAP Log4Shell Active Scan Rule](https://www.zaproxy.org/blog/2021-12-14-log4shell-detection-with-zap/).

 ### Verification | Architecture Assessment

 [Stream B](/model/verification/architecture-assessment/stream-b/) activities in the Architecture Assessment practice consist of reviewing the architecture for unmitigated threats.
 In this case it can involve evaluating the architecture for Log4J specific threats.
 Maturity Level 2 uses input from Threat Modeling and logs unhandled threats as defects.

-### Verification | Security Testing

-In the scope of this article, we would use [this practice](/model/verification/security-testing/) to test for Log4J issues.
-You can focus on breadth through application scans to identify issues, and you can use static code analysis, for example, for a more in-depth approach.

 ### Operations | Incident Management